 - Credit and debit card

 - eBay gift card, eBay voucher, and eBay Bucks

 - Google Pay

 - Payment upon pickup

-Return and exchange policies
+7. Create your return and exchange policies

 Offering 30-day returns is a standard eBay best practice.
 Though other options are available, this policy is the most consistent with eBay buyer expectations.
 Offering free returns can further reassure customers about shopping with you, leading to even more sales.

 All of this information is presented prominently to eBay shoppers—there’s no “fine print”—so work hard to align your listings to the platform’s expectations in order to be competitive.